 - The mentor in this role may possibly be a senior faculty member from another department within the university who may have cultural, gender, international or other similarities with the mentee and thus can act as a conduit for specific local information and advice.

-ROLES, DUTIES AND ASSIGNMENTS
+ROLES, DUTIES, AND ASSIGNMENTS

-Currently, the COE faculty mentoring program is focused on tenure–track faculty.
 COE recognizes that faculty members at all levels should have a variety of mentors/coaches and should seek a wide diversity of input.
 No one person knows or can communicate all aspects or needs.
 The members of this mentoring team will have different duties and provide various forms of input.

 - The procedural mentor, a senior member of the mentee’s department, shall be appointed by the department chair.
 It is the department chair’s responsibility to oversee the success of this pairing, to recognize the time commitment and importance of the mentoring arrangement, and to intervene in the case that the mentor-mentee relationship is not progressing successfully.

 - The chair will, at a minimum, check on the actual interactions twice a year.

 - The mentor will set up “formal” monthly meetings with the mentee.
 Each meeting should have a focus and a purpose.
 At a minimum, the mentor and mentee should go over the “checklist” reviewing dates/deadlines and responsibilities.
 This formal interaction represents the minimum interaction you both should have.